AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Media asset management/Download media files.md

 Client download
 ------------------------------------

 ApsaraVideo Player SDK provides the **download** feature to allow users to cache audio and video stream files on their mobile terminals and watch the streams offline.
 You can enable or disable this feature.
 The Normal and Encrypted download modes are supported.

-**Download**
+**Download settings**

-On the **[download settings](https://vod.console.aliyun.com/#/settings/download)** page in the ApsaraVideo VOD console, you can set Download Mode.
+On the **[Download](https://vod.console.aliyun.com/#/settings/download)** page in the ApsaraVideo VOD console, you can set the Download Mode parameter.
 For more information, see [Configure offline download](/intl.en-US/User Guide/Domain management/Configure offline download.md).

 * Normal: In this mode, downloaded audio and video files are unencrypted.
-The files can be copied and can be played by using any player.
+The files can be copied and can be played by using a player.
 Exercise caution when you set the download mode to Normal.